universitycommons/universitycommons.io/README.md

 A search engine for open-source higher education projects

+## Deprecated

+This project is now discontinued and the URL above no longer works.
+However, this repository still contains [a number of wonderful open-source, higher education projects](https://github.com/universitycommons/universitycommons.io/blob/master/data/projects.js) to check out!

 ## Add a Project

 Projects can be added by [opening a GitHub issue](https://github.com/universitycommons/universitycommons.io/issues),